mgerb/mywebsite/readme.md

-# A new branch to rebuild this enire application using:
+# A new branch to rebuild this entire application using:

 - ReactJS
 - Go App Engine